Important Information For Candidates

 The above forms are filed with the City Secretary, and as such, the City Secretary serves only as the custodian of the records for the benefit and convenience of the public.
 The City Secretary does not have any duty to determine the sufficiency or timeliness of the statements and does not have the authority to refuse to accept a statement for filing on either of these grounds.
 If you have questions or concerns regarding campaign reporting please contact the Texas Ethics Commission at 1.800.325.8506.

-Approved Locations for Political Signs on City Property:
+Approved Locations for Political Signs on City Property when facility is being utilized as a polling location:

 Information from Texas Department of Transportation regarding placement of campaign signs